memespring/wiki-platformland-content/analytics-policy.md

 * Be able to ask questions and get probabilities back.
 Not tables of numbers.??
 * Need to be published with error margins unemployment stats
 * Versioning not publishing
+* When government changes tax you should be able to say what it means for an individual
+* More models need to be open / inspectable